All Episodes

-Yes, America's Anchorman is away, and this is your EIB anchor baby, Mark Stein, honored to be with you.
+Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

-He will return Wednesday through the week with full strength, authentically all American excellence in broadcasting.
+He will return Wednesday through the week with full strength, authentically all-American excellence in broadcasting.

 Joe Biden and Elizabeth Warren, the Democrats look like they found their dream ticket.